Environment & Gardening

 2021-2023

 There had been no shortage of developments that were captured in the weekly newsletters.
 Our efforts were again rewarded with further Enfield in Bloom Gold Awards as well as being recognised as a RHS Five Star Gardening School!
 We also saw Craig Brace return to the role of Head Gardener, taking over from Lisa Homer.
-At the end of 2023 we welcomed new head gardener Karen Georgiou who is supported by Yvette Sargent.
+At the end of 2023 we welcomed new head gardener Karen Georgiou who is supported by also newly appointed Yvette Sargent.

 2020-2021